ZanshinShadow/tolis-showcase/README.md

 ---

-*© 2025 Apostolos Tsirogiannidis.
+*© 2025 Apostolos Tsirogiannis.
 All rights reserved.
 Licensed under MIT License.*

 *Built with ❤️ by Tolis.
 Passionate about cloud automation and enterprise architecture.*